Tushar-1998/Business_Statistics-Case_Study/README.md

 - average number of times the customer plans to use the treadmill each week;
 - average number of miles the customer expects to walk/run each week;
 - and self-rated fitness on an 1-to-5 scale, where 1 is poor shape and 5 is excellent shape.

+## TASK:
+- In this casecstudy the task assigned was to identify the profile of the typical customer for each treadmill product offered by CardioGood Fitness.

+## ACTION:
-# Implemented descriptive analytics to create a customer profile for each Cardio Good Fitness treadmill product line.
+performed the Data cleaning & Exploratory Data Analysis steps to identify the best data points to create a customer profile for each Cardio Good Fitness treadmill product line.